 Good and great leaders have perfect strategies, and there is no evidence that the good to great leaders spent more time on long-range strategic planning then the great leaders.
 Technology can accelerate a transformation, but technology cannot cause a transformation.
 Can a good leader become a great leader and, if so, how?
 The majority of leaders never become great because leaders have good qualities not great.
 I am going to share most important qualities to become from good to great leaders.
 I am sure if any leader adapts these qualities can become from good to great.

 They are emotionally intelligent.

 First we make our attitudes.
 Then our attitudes make us.
 (Dennis Waitley)

-Leaders are emotionally intelligent.
-They know how to recognize, understand and control their emotions to manage himself and their relationship with others.
+Great leaders are emotionally intelligent.
+They know how to identify, understand and control their emotions to manage himself and their relationship with others.
 Emotions are involved in everything we do: every action, decision and judgment.
-Emotionally intelligent people recognize and use their thinking to manage their emotions rather than being managed by them.
-EI consists of four clusters Self-Awareness, Self-Management, Social Awareness and Social Skills.
+Emotionally intelligent people identify and use their thinking to manage their emotions rather than being managed by them.
+Emotional Intelligent consists of four groups Self-Awareness, Self-Management, Social Awareness and Social Skills.

 There are many benefits associated with developing your own emotional intelligence capabilities, and those benefits range from the personal to the organizational.

 The higher your emotional intelligence, the more likely you are to succeed in personal and professional relationships.

 There is a strong correlation between well-developed emotional intelligence and personal self-satisfaction and overall self-confidence.

 Having a good understanding of yourself, your strengths, and your weaknesses is essential to superior performance when on the job.